Nationwide Building Society

-Nationwide Building Society is a British mutual financial institution and the largest building society in the world.
+Nationwide Building Society is a British mutual financial institution based in Swindon, England.
+It is the largest building society in the world.

 As of 2024, it serves over 16 million members and operates entirely for their benefit, without shareholders.
 The society was established through the consolidation of over 250 smaller UK building societies throughout the 20th century, making it one of the most significant mutual mergers in British financial history.
-Headquartered in Swindon, England, Nationwide offers a wide range of retail banking services including mortgages, savings accounts, current accounts, credit cards, personal loans, and insurance products.
+With headquarters in Swindon, England, Nationwide offers a wide range of retail banking services including mortgages, savings accounts, current accounts, credit cards, personal loans, and insurance products.

 Nationwide is one of the largest cooperative financial institutions globally.
 As of June 2025, it reported total assets of £367.9 billion and employed 17,680 people.
-It operates 605 branches across the United Kingdom which is more than any other UK banking brand and it reaffirmed in 2025 its "Branch Promise" to maintain all branches until the start of 2030.
+It operates 605 branches across the United Kingdom and it reaffirmed in 2025 its "Branch Promise" to maintain all branches until the start of 2030.

 In October 2024, Nationwide completed its £2.9 billion acquisition of Virgin Money UK, adding over 6.6 million customers and expanding its customer base to more than 24.5 million.
-The acquisition reinforced its position as a major force in UK retail banking, though not all customers qualify as full members.

 The society is a member of the Building Societies Association and Co-operatives UK, and remains a leading advocate for mutual ownership and high street banking in the United Kingdom.